duncanbeevers/bobble/Readme.markdown

 Within the bobble time can be manually advanced using <tt>advanceToTime</tt> to execute scheduled events.
 You can <tt>advanceToTime</tt> with the same value to trigger instantaneous events like those scheduled by <tt>postMessage</tt>

+The time covered <tt>advanceToTime</tt> is treated as though the JavaScript thread was busy during the interval.
+This means that intervals that would have fired multiple times within that interval will fire only once.

 Ask the bobble to execute its payload.

     bobble.run();